 - National Pepperoni Pizza Day – The pepperoni pizza that we know and love here in the USA is a different beast in Italy.
 Find out what you’ll get if you order an Italian pepperoni pizza.

 - National Punch Day – The word punch comes from a Sanskrit word meaning five.
 Early punch recipes were made of five ingredients for this reason.

 - National String Cheese Day – Halloween is just around the corner.
 The kids will delight in these string cheese ghosts a month early!

 - National Fried Rice Day – Fried rice was first developed during the Sui Dynasty in China.
 Most modern fried rice dishes can trace their origins to Chinese fried rice.
 Find out how to make it at home in minutes.

 - National Pecan Cookie Day – Get the taste of everyone’s favorite fall dessert in a bite sized version.
 These pecan pie cookies are easy to make and taste amazing.

-There is only a week left in the month.
-Which day will you celebrate?
+There is only one week left in the month.
+Which food day will you celebrate?